top of page

 2/5" - 5/8" (medium-sized)

-All of the long-horned bees shown above belong to the subgenus Eumelissodes, also known as “true long-horned bees”.
-The thistle long-horned bee, however, belongs to a different group -- the small subgenus Heliomelissodes, which has only two bee members worldwide, and only one in the northeastern United States.
-According to entomologist Charles D. Michener, bees of this subgenus are distinguished by the distinctive qualities of their faces.
-On Heliomelissodes bees, the “clypeus” (the part of the bee’s face just above its jaws) is protuberant; and the “labrum” (the bee's "upper lip" or part of the face between the jaws) is entirely black.
-These traits can be observed in the photo strip at right.
+All of the long-horned bees shown above belong to the subgenus Eumelissodes, The thistle long-horned bee, however, belongs to a different group -- the small subgenus Heliomelissodes, which has only two bee members worldwide, and only one in the northeastern United States.
+According to entomologist Charles D. Michener, bees of this subgenuscan be recognized by the distinctive qualities of their faces.
+On Heliomelissodes, the clypeus (the face above itthe mandibles) is protuberant; and the labrum (situated under the clypeus) is entirely black.
+These traits are shown n the photo strip here.

 Thistle long-horned bees forage at times on other plants.
-The bees shown here were found feeding on thistles, and on ironweed, a member of the same plant family.
-According to the Discover Life database, thistle long-horned bees also feed on blanket flower and goldenrod (both in the Asteraceae family).
+The bees shown here were found feeding on thistles, and on ironweed (a similarly-colored aster-family plant).
+Thistle long-horned bees also feed on composites such as blanket flower and goldenrod.

 The nests of these long-horn bees are parasitized by the Triepeolus donatus cuckoo bee.

-Identification information: Melissodes desponsus bees can be mistaken easily for bumble bees.
-Thistle longhorns have robust bodies, black abdomens and thick pale yellow-brown hair covering their thoraxes.
-Female Melissodes desponsus bees, however, are distinguishable, because they have bushy, pale-gold scopal hairs on their hind legs.
+Identification information: Female Melissodes desponsus have have robust bodies, black abdomens and thick pale yellow-brown hair covering their thoraxes.
+They are sometimes mistken in the field for bumble bees.
+Female Melissodes desponsus however, can be distinguished from the latter by the bushy, pale-gold scopal hairs on their hind legs.

 The legs of male thistle long-horned bees are covered entirely with black hairs -- a trait shared by bumble bee species of our area.
-Male thistle long-horned bees, nonetheless, have very long antennae, a characteristic that helps distinguish them from bumble bees.
-The yellow clypeuses of male thistle long-horned bees are also easily perceived by the naked eye.
+Male thistle long-horned bees, nonetheless, have yellow clypei and very long antennae, characteristics that distinguish them easily from bumble bees.

 Taxonomy of Thistle Long-horned Bees